Health & Wellbeing

 Course structure

-Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 20-25 students, and tutorials which typically have no more than 15 students.
+Teaching on this degree is structured into lectures, where all students are taught together, in small group seminars, and tutorials.
 You will also have the opportunity to have a one-to-one meeting with your tutor each week.

 Assessment and feedback

-Throughout your three years of study, you will have a variety of assessments including essays, portfolios and written exams.
+Throughout your three years of study, you will have a variety of assessments including essays, portfolios and presentations.
 You will also undertake a community based health promotion project, and in your final year you will complete a dissertation or research project.

 You will be given written feedback on your assessments, and you will have the opportunity to discuss this with your tutor in more detail.